What is the fate of Hawking evaporation in gravity theories with higher curvature terms?

-{{\bf{\em Discussion.}}} Whether or not a naked singularity forms as the outcome of mass loss of a minimum-mass BH in EdGB gravity, we can conclude that a high-curvature elliptic region does emerge out of the horizon, which is a potential major drawback for the theory.
-However, the appearance and dynamics of the elliptic region depends on the gauge choice~\cite{Ripley:2019hxt,Ripley:2019irj,Bernard:2019fjb,Kovacs:2020pns,Kovacs:2020ywu} and we cannot exclude that a different evolution scheme could cure this pathology~\cite{companion}.
+{{\bf{\em Discussion.}}} Whether or not a naked singularity forms as the outcome of mass loss of a minimum-mass BH in EdGB gravity, we can conclude that a high-curvature elliptic region does emerge out of the apperent horizon, which is a potential major drawback for the theory.
+However, the appearance of the naked elliptic region depends on the gauge choice~\cite{Ripley:2019hxt,Ripley:2019irj,Bernard:2019fjb,Kovacs:2020pns,Kovacs:2020ywu} and we cannot exclude that a different evolution scheme could cure this pathology~\cite{companion} (see Ref.~\cite{R:2022hlf} for a gauge-independent characterization of elliptic regions in spherical symmetry).
 In the companion paper~\cite{companion}, we show that the minimum-mass BH solution actually co-exists in the phase space of the theory with a regular wormhole~\cite{Kanti:2011jz}.
-This intriguing feature might suggest the possibility of a transition from this critical BH solution to a regular horizonless remnant, which cannot evaporate any further.
+This intriguing feature might suggest the possibility of a transition from this critical BH solution to a regular horizonless remnant, which cannot evaporate any further (see also~\cite{Alexeyev:2002tg,Alexeyev_model} for a model in which Hawking evaporation is halted).
 This would require a change of topology which might be connected to the limitations encountered by our evolution scheme.